About Graduation Planning System (GPS)

 Why isn’t my information reflected as up-to-date?

 There could be several reasons.
 One is that GPS may not have refreshed since a change was made (the information is refreshed nightly).
 Second, there could be some paperwork that needs to be completed.
 For example, if you have submitted a change of program request, it is possible that the form is in process.

 How can I update information?

 You cannot update course information in GPS.
-Please work with your academic coach to understand the any process that needs to be completed.
+Please work with your academic advisor to understand the any process that needs to be completed.

 Navigating the Audit

 Using the Audit

 Your audit will display the courses you've taken or are registered for and will show you any degree, major, minor, or concentration requirements that are being met by the courses you've taken or that may be met upon satisfactory completion of courses in progress.

 Will I be able to view my entire course history?

 GPS uses the information that is current from your transcript.
 You will be able to view any courses that have been completed/registered for/transferred by the date your audit was last refreshed.
 (Data is refreshed nightly.)
 Keep in mind that any transfer work or grade changes that have not been formally submitted and accepted will not appear on your audit.